 Real-World Examples

 - 🟧 Union Pacific Railroad: In the U.S., Union Pacific’s “Cold Connect” service links California’s agricultural hubs with distribution centers across the country.
-By leveraging refrigerated railcars, they reduce fuel consumption compared to trucking alone, cutting costs and emissions while maintaining freshness.

 - 🟧 Lineage Logistics: Specializing in temperature-controlled warehousing, Lineage also offers intermodal solutions.
-They’ve adopted cutting-edge AI technology to optimize storage and reduce energy costs in their facilities.

 Challenges to Overcome